chemiker/sciolism-2019/README.md

 ### (Blog) posts

-The theme assumes that all your blog posts are of the archetype "post".
-If so you can provide add. meta information to the posts.
+The theme supports add. meta information for the archetype "post".
 Posts created by e.g. `hugo new post/myPost.md` do also have their own archetype template which have all add. fields listed:

 ```yaml
 ---